 The Secret to a Thicker Shake

 This recipe calls for a cup and a half of vegan ice cream.
-That might seem like a lot (it's almost an entire pint of ice cream!) and it's about the same amount that non-vegan recipes use in their milkshakes.
-The good news is that since this recipe is dairy-free.
-You aren't getting the same fat content as you would from regular ice cream.
+That might seem like a lot (it's almost an entire pint of ice cream!), and it's about the same amount that non-vegan recipes use in their milkshakes.
+The good news is that since this recipe is dairy-free, you aren't getting the same fat content as you would from regular ice cream.
 The best part of this recipe is that it can be tweaked to accommodate your personal tastes and preferences.
 I often use cashew milk for my milkshakes, but if you make your shake with coconut milk or cream instead, you will get a thicker shake.
-You can add more or less ice cream to your preferences.
+You can add more or less ice cream to suit your preference.
 Remember: The more ice cream you add, the thicker it will be, and vice versa.

 If Your Milkshake Is Too Sweet